esl-epfl/x-heep/docs/source/Configuration/PeripheralConfiguration.md

  - Base peripherals (Mandatory peripherals)
  - User peripherals (Optional peripherals)

 Every peripheral has at least an offset and a length, which represent its position in the corresponding domain.
 Some peripherals have their own registers, and thus have a linked `hjson` configuration file.
 Each peripheral must be stored in the corresponding domain.
-Every peripheral is represented as a python class, more information about each peripheral can be found [here](https://x-heep.readthedocs.io/en/latest/Configuration/x_heep_gen/index.html)
+Every peripheral is represented as a Python class, more information about each peripheral can be found [here](https://x-heep.readthedocs.io/en/latest/Configuration/x_heep_gen/index.html)

 ## Adding a custom configuration